Divyagoyal002/Fin_Bot/README.md

-# RAG Chatbot for Fitnechd
+# RAG Chatbot for Fitnech

 A Retrieval-Augmented Generation (RAG) chatbot designed for **Fitnechd** using vector-based semantic search to provide precise answers from PDF documents.
 Built using **FAISS**, **LangChain**, and **Google Generative AI embeddings**, this chatbot can parse PDFs, chunk data, index it semantically, and deliver context-aware responses.